-Cape Town - Eskom will implement stage 1 load shedding from 16:00 to 22:00 on Thursday, it said.
+Cape Town - Eskom has announced that Stage 1 load shedding will be implemented from 17:00 until 22:00 on Friday.

 "Any unexpected changes on the constrained power system could lead to a stage change at short notice.
 We apologise for the inconvenience," it said on Twitter.

 "The electricity system remains significantly constrained today and leading into the weekend, as well as next week as demand surpasses available supply," Eskom said in a statement.

 Load shedding comes a week after Eskom plunged Soweto into more than 10 hours of power cuts.